 As a result of the Supreme Court case upholding the FCC's classification of cable modem service as an information service, the 11th Circuit has considered whether there are circumstances in which a utility can ask for and receive rates from cable operators over and above the rates set by FCC regulation.
 In the 11th Circuit's decision upholding the FCC rate formula as providing pole owners with just compensation, the 11th Circuit also determined that there were a limited set of circumstances in which a utility could ask for and receive rates from cable operators over and above the rates set by the formula.
 After this determination, Gulf Power pursued just such a claim based on these limited circumstances before the FCC.
 The Administrative Law Judge appointed by the FCC to determine whether the circumstances were indeed met ultimately determined that Gulf Power could not demonstrate that those circumstances were met.
-Gulf Power has since filed formal exceptions to the decision and asked the full Commission to adopt a new order consistent with its claims for compensation.
-Should Gulf Power fail to receive such a ruling form the full Commission, it could pursue its claims in the federal courts.
+Gulf Power may ultimately appeal this decision before the full Commission, and failing to receive a favorable ruling there could pursue its claims in the federal courts